vijaysmetgud/QT-DevOps-AzureCloud-Trainings-Ajay/Azure_Cloud/Storage/azstorage.md

 * example below screen shot, it is not showing any region option to select, apart from zones.
 ![Preview](./Images/azstorage195.png)
 ![Preview](./Images/azstorage196.png)
+* To Copy an incremental snapshot to a new region/another region
 * If you want to create a disk in other region,then first copy snapshot to that region
 ![Preview](./Images/azstorage197.png)
+  * [Refer Here](https://learn.microsoft.com/en-us/azure/virtual-machines/disks-copy-incremental-snapshot-across-regions?tabs=azure-portal) for copying snapshot to another region

 Azure Backup Center
 -------------------